MENU

 Kjeltec™ 9 hits the bull’s eye for protein determination in FAPAS ring test

-In a recent ring test conducted by FAPAS, the performance of the recently launched Kjeltec™ 9 was tested in terms of accuracy, hitting the mark for protein (nitrogen) determination spot on.
+In a ring test conducted by FAPAS, the performance of the FOSS Kjeltec™ 9 was tested in terms of accuracy, hitting the mark for protein (nitrogen) determination spot on.

 More than 50 laboratories, including FOSS, participated in the ring test and each participant had 6 weeks to analyze and report their individual analytical results.
 The results were collected by FAPAS, in a common report in which all the participants were anonymized.
 Each individual laboratory was provided with their own results in comparison to the results of all the participating laboratories.